JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `finalizePayment`

-Finalizes the payment and logs the reputation log updates Allowed to be called once after payment is fully funded.
-Secured function to authorised members
+Finalizes the payment and logs the reputation log updates.
+Allowed to be called once after payment is fully funded.
+Secured function to authorised members.

 **Parameters**